 It took awhile to navigate this new social media world, there were already cliques on Twitter (from Day 1 it seems!) and meet up groups were hit or miss, but eventually I found women a lot like me.
 Career oriented women who were awesomely devoted mothers who had lives, outside interests and similar struggles.
 While I still juggle a lot of balls and sometimes wear a few different hats and I have not yet mastered what my role is social media is, one thing is certain, I think I have found my tribe.
 My Mom Tribe, my circle of women who don’t judge me, who support me, who think I’m kind of cool, even when my husband does not.
 Women who lift me up when I am down, whether they realize it or not.
 Meeting most of them for the first time in person at Mom 2.0 was pretty nerve wracking.
 I walked into the Ritz after leaving an awesome media trip at Walt Disney World Resort kind of vulnerable – what if I was found out to be a total dork?

 I’m delighted to say that I gained a few new friends and really connected with the ones I had already made.
 I feel lifted up, invigorated, like I belong and that I have cheerleaders behind me.
 It’s awesome.

-This post contains affiliate links, meaning, at no additional cost to you, if you choose to purchase it, I will receive a commission.
+This post contains an affiliate link, meaning, at no additional cost to you, if you choose to purchase it, I will receive a commission.
 It pays my bills 😉